 Our home facilities are quite extensive and offer a village feel with cobblestone streets, boungainvillea filled archways and a lush landscape.
-The Casa San Salvador campus includes a preschool through secondary school, a chapel, dining hall, kitchen, clinic, administration buildings and a farm with chickens, sheep, pigs as well as fruit and vegetable gardens.
+The Casa San Salvador campus includes a preschool, primary and middle school, a chapel, dining hall, kitchen, clinic, administration buildings and a farm with chickens, sheep, pigs as well as fruit and vegetable gardens.

-Even farther north, in Matamoros, near the US border, reside more of our extended family.
-Cuidad de Los Niños, or City of the Children.
-This home received the first children in 2009 and is now home to 40 children, the majority under age 16.
+Further north, in Matamoros, near the US border, we have a smaller children’s home called Cuidad de Los Niños, or City of the Children.
+This home received the first children in 2009, the majority under age 16.
 When these young people are ready for high school, they move to our home in Cuernavaca.

-In 2011, the home began investigating and accepting children from the war torn region of Juárez, where many children are abandoned while their parents seek a better life across the border.
+In 2011, NPH began investigating and accepting children from the war torn region of Juárez, where many children are abandoned while their parents seek a better life across the border.

 Many children and teenagers from our nearby communities attend school at NPH, including on scholarships provided by NPH as part of our community outreach.
 We also have a One-Family programme which supports children who are reintegrated with their biological family.

 NPH Mexico is led by Rafael Bermudez, along with over 270 dedicated staff and up to 10 international volunteers.
 You can watch this video below where Rafael explains how he came to NPH Mexico as a young boy alongside 6 of his siblings.